prashkmr/GLiDR/README.md

 We trained our models on a single NVIDIA A100 GPU.
 We have 2 version per dataset - sparse and dense for training.
 For KITTI and CARLA sparse and dense version consists of 16 and 64 beam respectively.
 For KITT the sparse and dense version consists of 8 and 16 beams respectively.

 1. **Train on KITTI dataset**:
 Sparse Version

 `cd kitti/`

 `python GLiDR_kitti.py --data data/kitti/ --exp_name glidr_kitti_sparse --beam 16 --dim 8 --batch_size 32 --mode kitti`

 Dense Version

 `cd kitti/`

 `python GLiDR_kitti.py --data data/kitti/ --exp_name glidr_kitti_dense --beam 64 --dim 8 --batch_size 8 --mode kitti`

 --beam : Denotes the number of beam that ar allowed in the LiDAR.

 --dim  : Sparsifies the outermost dimension of the range image (for CARLA, outermost dimesion is 1024).
 For more details on this, please refer to Section 5.2 of the paper.

+2. **Train on CARLA dataset**:
+Sparse Version

+` cd carla/`

+` python GLiDR_kitti.py --data data/carla/ --exp_name glidr_carla_sparse --beam 16 --dim 4 --batch_size 32 --mode carla`

+Dense Version

+`cd carla/`

+`python GLiDR_kitti.py --data data/kitti/ --exp_name glidr_carla_dense --beam 64 --dim 4 --batch_size 8 --mode carla`

+--beam : Denotes the number of beam that ar allowed in the LiDAR.

+--dim  : Sparsifies the outermost dimension of the range image (for CARLA, outermost dimesion is 512).
+For more details on this, please refer to Section 5.2 of the paper.

-1. **Train on CARLA dataset**:
+3. **Train on CARLA dataset**:
 Sparse Version

 ` cd carla/`

 ` python GLiDR_kitti.py --data data/carla/ --exp_name glidr_carla_sparse --beam 16 --dim 4 --batch_size 32 --mode carla`

 Dense Version

 `cd carla/`

 `python GLiDR_kitti.py --data data/kitti/ --exp_name glidr_carla_dense --beam 64 --dim 4 --batch_size 8 --mode carla`

 --beam : Denotes the number of beam that ar allowed in the LiDAR.

 --dim  : Sparsifies the outermost dimension of the range image (for CARLA, outermost dimesion is 512).
 For more details on this, please refer to Section 5.2 of the paper.